The student experience programme

 All of the let’s talk about… points are valid for the Cafes Debats, with the added twist of being entirely in French, they give anyone with an intermediate level of French the opportunity to come and practice the art of Gallic speaking in a friendly environment.

-Listening to our students suggestions, we have implemented this year a series of Court visits, during those visits, the students get to arrive half an hour before the start of the hearing, they are briefed by the Greffier, and depending on the size of the court list and the availability of the magistrate, they may be able to have a question and answer session at the end.
+Listening to our students suggestions, we have included a series of Court visits in Students’ experience programme.
+The students need to arrive half an hour before the start of the hearing.
+The court Greffier will brief them on the etiquette.
+Depending on the size of the court list and the availability of the magistrate, they may be able to have a question and answer session at the end.

 Organised visit are ongoing throughout the year to the following courts: